-2.28 Following the Independent Examination, DfI will issue a Direction to the Council, requiring it to adopt the Draft Local Policies Plan as originally prepared or with modifications.
+2.35 Following the Independent Examination, DfI will issue a Direction to the Council, requiring it to adopt the Draft Local Policies Plan as originally prepared or with modifications.
 The Council may also be directed to withdraw the Draft Local Policies Plan.
 In either scenario, DfI will be expected to give reasons for their decisions.

-- Issue a Public Notice in the Mid Ulster Mail, the Tyrone Courier, Tyrone Times, Derry Post, Impartial Reporter and the Belfast Gazette and on the Mid Ulster Council website www.midulstercouncil.org for two consecutive weeks.
-This notice will confirm: - i) adoption of the Local Policies Plan; - ii) where to get copies of the Local Policies Plan, the Dfl Direction and the accompanying Independent Examiner's Report;

-- Make the Local Policies Plan and accompanying documents, the Dfl Direction and Independent Examiner's Report available on the Council website with hard copies available on request for a specified price; - Write to key consultees and those submitting representations and counterrepresentations advising of the adoption of the Local Policies Plan, and where to obtain copies together with the Dfl Direction and the Independent Examiner's Report.
+- Issue a Public Notice in at least one local newspaper circulating in Mid Ulster District and the Belfast Gazette and on the Mid Ulster Council website www.midulstercouncil.org for two consecutive weeks.
+This notice will confirm: - i) adoption of the Local Policies Plan; - ii) where to get copies of the Local Policies Plan, the Dfl Direction and the accompanying Independent Examiner's Report; - Make the Local Policies Plan and accompanying documents, the Dfl Direction and Independent Examiner's Report available on the Council website with hard copies available on request for a specified price; - Write to key consultees and those submitting representations and counterrepresentations advising of the adoption of the Local Policies Plan, and where to obtain copies together with the Dfl Direction and the Independent Examiner's Report.